dart-lang/language/working/augmentation-libraries/feature-specification.md

     `augmented.call()`._
-    The expression `augmented` must not occur in an optional parameter default value expressions _It is a reserved word in such expressions, but is currently cannot be used._
+    The expression `augmented` must not occur in an optional parameter default value expressions _It is a reserved word in such expressions, but it currently cannot be used._
     The term <code>'augmented' \<argumentPart\></code> words parses
     as a `<primary>` expression.
     Evaluating the function invocation, after having evaluated the